mplesser/azcam-status/README.md

 # azcam-status

-*azcam-status* is an python extension package for *azcam* which implements browser-based status page.
+*azcam-status* is an *azcam* extension which implements a browser-based status page.

 ## Documentation